How to turn off Avast antivirus for Windows and Mac in 2025

 From my experience, partial disabling resolves 90% of issues.
 For example, disabling just the Web Shield allowed me to test a local development server that Avast kept blocking.

 Ready to disable Avast on your specific device?
+We’ll also look at how similar steps apply if you’re using Android, though the interface differs.
 Let’s move on to the Windows instructions next.

 2. How to turn off Avast antivirus on Windows